raphaellarrinaga/fractal-starterkit/README.md

 # Fractal starterkit

 Reusable [Fractal](http://fractal.build/) starterkit with basic component examples.
-Uses the same `gulpfile.js` as provided in the [official documentation](http://fractal.build/guide/integration/build-tools) with smalls additions.
+Uses the same `gulpfile.js` as provided in the [official documentation](http://fractal.build/guide/integration/build-tools) with small additions.
 It comes with a task to publish the exported styleguide on Github Pages too.

 Use it as a starterkit or for a real life example.